opentox/opentox.github.com/_posts/2012-05-02-bbrc-and-last-pm-usage.md

 * BBRC and LAST-PM

-  * To get the support of patterns instead of their mere presence, use _-d "nr_hits=true"_ on the BBRC or LAST-PM service (see [this post](http://www.maunz.de/wordpress/opentox/2011/support-calculation-in-bbrc-and-last-pm)).
+  * To get the support of patterns instead of their mere presence, use `-d nr_hits=true` on the BBRC or LAST-PM service (see [this post](http://www.maunz.de/wordpress/opentox/2011/support-calculation-in-bbrc-and-last-pm)).

-  * To adjust minimum frequency on the BBRC or LAST-PM service, pass _-d "min_frequency=5"_ for a minimum frequency of 5, for example.
+  * To adjust minimum frequency on the BBRC or LAST-PM service, pass `-d min_frequency=5` for a minimum frequency of 5, for example.
 Note that minimum frequencies are always interpreted as absolute numbers.

-  * Disable tree-shaped fragments (resorting to linear fragments) on the BBRC or LAST-PM service by setting _-d "feature_type=paths"_.
+  * Disable tree-shaped fragments (resorting to linear fragments) on the BBRC or LAST-PM service by setting `-d feature_type=paths`.